RenataMontoya/ABOUTME/README.md

 - **AWS**: Basic understanding of cloud services and deployment.
 - **React**: Skilled in building responsive and interactive user interfaces.
 - **Relational and Non-Relational Databases**: Basic knowledge of managing and working with different types of databases.
+- **Linux**: Basic knowledge in navigating and using the Linux operating system.

 ## What drives me?
 - I have a passion for learning new things and continuously improving my skills.